Oklahoma Academic Standards for Personal Financial Literacy

 Lesson – What is Money?

-Lesson – Debit Cards
+Lesson – How Debit Cards Work

 The student will analyze the costs and benefits of saving and investing.
 Activity Long-Term Game Comprehensive Chapter Short Lesson Interactive Calculator Graded Assessment